A New Zealander of Samoan extraction, Ben Te’o qualifies for England through his mother and also by joining Worcester Warriors in 2016.

 Ben’s first Test try came on his Six Nations debut only 98 seconds after he had taken the field against France in February 2017 as a replacement for George Ford.

 Ben featured in all of England’s 2018 Six Nations Championship matches.

-He had a traumatic start for Leinster when sustaining a broken arm 19 minutes into his debut in the 33-18 win over Edinburgh in August 2014, less than a month after winning the National Rugby League Premiership with South Sydney Rabbitohs.
+He had a traumatic start to his career with PRO14 side Leinster when sustaining a broken arm 19 minutes into his debut in the 33-18 win over Edinburgh in August 2014, less than a month after winning the National Rugby League Premiership with South Sydney Rabbitohs.

 10 points - 2T